SSDP Organizational Objectives: July 1, 2016 – June 30, 2017

 Expenditures will be carefully managed and decisions about expenditures will include careful analysis accounting for hard costs, staff time, and the value of the opportunity.

 Opportunities to save through discounts, in-kind support, and efficiencies will be sought out.

 All staff will responsibly manage finances and spending according to nonprofit best practices and with an eye for efficiency.

 Managing to change the world.

-Our staff will embody a culture of excellence that emphasizes going above and beyond to reflect the following core values: efficiency, transparency, humility, optimism, inclusiveness, light-heartedness, diligence, objectivity, and consistency.
+Our staff will embody a culture of excellence that emphasizes going above and beyond to reflect the following core values: efficiency, transparency, humility, optimism, inclusiveness, light-heartedness, diligence, objectivity, self-care, compassion, and consistency.

 Will you join with us in ending the War on Drugs by joining the Sensible Society today?